eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/val/_index.md

 Services (like the [seat service](https://github.com/eclipse/kuksa.val.services/tree/main/seat_service)) define which CAN signals they listen to and which CAN signals they send themselves, see [documentation](https://github.com/eclipse/kuksa.val.services/blob/main/seat_service/src/lib/seat_adjuster/seat_controller/README.md).
 Service implementations may also interact as feeders with the data broker.

-### Data flow when a Vehicle Application uses the KUKSA Data Broker.
+### Data flow when a Vehicle Application uses the KUKSA Data Broker

 {{< imgproc dataflow_broker Resize "800x" >}}
   Architectural representation of the KUKSA data broker data flow
 {{< /imgproc >}}

-### Data flow when a Vehicle Application uses a Vehicle Service.
+### Data flow when a Vehicle Application uses a Vehicle Service

 {{< imgproc dataflow_service Resize "800x" >}}
   Architectural representation of the vehicle service data flow